lquatrin/i3d21/assignment_3.md

   <em>Fig. 2: The estimated cameras after 2000 iterations.</em>
 </p>

 To be able to find a valid solution to this problem, the first camera must be set as an anchor of the set of cameras, defining a reference coordinate system.
 Thus, the solution to the problem will consist on finding the relative transformations between each pair of cameras.
 With that in mind, the first camera is considered the trivial case, where its rotation matrix is the identity, and the translation is a zero vector.
-We can also visualize this as a normalization process, which can be done for any set of cameras given to the optimization procedure.
+We can also visualize this as a normalization process, which can be done for any set of cameras.

 ### Representing rotations